-2. Whisk together the evaporated milk, eggs, salt, vanilla, and the rest of the sugar.
+2. In a separate bowl, whisk together the evaporated milk, eggs, salt, vanilla, and the rest of the sugar.
 If using any citrus zest or other flavoring, add it now.
 Pour into the bowl with the yeast mixture.

-3. Add three cups of flour and stir with a wooden spoon to combine.
-Add the vegetable shortening and continue to stir while adding the remaining flour.
+3. Add three cups of flour to the wet ingredients and stir with a wooden spoon to combine.
+Add the vegetable shortening, then continue to stir while adding the remaining flour.
 Keep mixing until a shaggy dough forms.

 6. Tear off a chunk of dough, place it on a lightly floured surface, and roll to about 1/4 inch thick.* Using a pizza cutter, slice the dough into 2inch squares.
 Carefully drop 3-4 squares into the oil, and fry on one side until evenly golden brown – this should only take about 30-40 seconds, or slightly longer if your dough has been refrigerated.
 If you have a wire skimmer, use it to hold the doughnuts just beneath the surface of the oil.
 Flip the doughnuts and fry on the second side for another 30-40 seconds, or until golden all the way around.

 7. Transfer to a paper-towel lined tray and let drain for just a moment before coating thoroughly in powdered sugar.
 To do this you can either sift the sugar over the top of the doughnuts, or fill a paper bag with sugar, add the doughnuts, and give them a shake.
 If the oil has dropped in temperature, let it heat up again before frying more doughnuts.
 Repeat.